asger-finding/anotherkrunkerclient/README.md

 </div>

 The be-all and end-all of Krunker client.
-All good features from other clients crammed into one neat, fast package.
-Built with boilerplate in mind so you can fork this project to create your own client.
+All good features from other clients are combined into one neat and fast package.
+This project is designed with boilerplate in mind, allowing you to fork it and create your own client.

 ---

-## Work-in-progress
+## Work in Progress

-A full release (v1.xx) will be considered when everything in this feature tracking [issue](https://github.com/asger-finding/anotherkrunkerclient/issues/1#issue-1167443624) has been addressed.
+A full release (v1.xx) will be considered once all the items in this feature tracking [issue](https://github.com/asger-finding/anotherkrunkerclient/issues/1#issue-1167443624) have been addressed.

-## Supported operating systems
+## Supported Operating Systems

 - [x] Windows 10
 - [x] Windows 11